 Finally, although my student loan re-payment schedule was for 10 years, and later extended to 20 years for financial arbitrage reasons.
 I ended up paying off my business school loans within four years because I was just sick of having student loan debt.
 Paying off a loan relatively early helps prove your credit worthiness.

 Length Of Credit History (15%)

 The general math is that the longer your credit history, the higher your credit score all things being equal.
 Credit score companies will ascertain the age of your oldest credit account, your newest credit account, and the average age of all your credit accounts to get a big picture.
 Another variable is the frequency by which your credit accounts are used.

-My story: I think the length of credit history is the main variable which put me over the 800 credit score.
-For the past 14 years I've demonstrated myself as a good creditor who paid on time on amounts big and small for various types of credit.
+I think the length of credit history is the main variable which put me over the 800 credit score.
+For the past 24 years I've demonstrated myself as a good creditor who paid on time on amounts big and small for various types of credit.
 I have not taken on any new significant loans over the past eight years and have instead reduced my debt levels over time.

 It's important to highlight that my overall income took a big hit over the past 16 months since I left my day job.
 A higher debt-to-income ratio poses a risk to people wanting to get new credit.
 However, I was grandfathered into my existing lines of credit so institutions aren't going to be taking away access.

 New Credit (10%)

 If you open up multiple new credit lines in a short period of time, research shows you are of higher credit risk.
 The theory is that there may be an emergency cash crunch you are facing that encourages you to open up new lines of credit with the risk of not paying them off.